Lawyers for Johnny Depp seek to appeal 'wife beater' ruling - WTMJ

 Her “promise about future conduct suggests that this is not necessarily a one-off,” the lawyer said.

+Wolanski added that “even if the judge had had the fresh evidence and decided it did demonstrate that Ms. Heard was a gold-digger,” that did not mean she had not been assaulted.

+Two judges at the Court of Appeal said they would not make a decision about the appeal Thursday, but would issue a ruling soon.

-During the trial, the judge – and the public – heard lurid accounts from Depp and Heard in which each accused the other of abuse.
+During last year’s trial, the judge – and the public – heard lurid accounts from Depp and Heard in which each accused the other of abuse.

 Nicol accepted Heard’s claim that she feared for her life on several occasions, including during what Heard described as a “three-day hostage situation” in Australia in March 2015 while Depp was filming a “Pirates of the Caribbean” movie.